Mixmash Records

 Mixmash Records is a record label founded by DJ and producer Laidback Luke.
 The label primarily distributes house music, with subgenres including electro house, future house and progressive house.
 Mixmash Records is known to provide young talents a platform and is considered by many to be one of the most important labels in terms of new sounds and genre developments.
 Some artists that have worked and published on Mixmash Records include Avicii, Afrojack, Steve Angello, Blasterjaxx, D.O.D, Inpetto, Keanu Silva, Mark Villa, A-Trak and Steve Aoki.

 History

 Founded in 2004, the label was originally meant to be an outlet for Laidback Luke's productions.
 Later, it became an imprint where some upcoming talents released their first tracks.
 The label also has two sub-labels; Mixmash Deep—founded in 2015–and Ones To Watch Records—founded in 2013.
 Whilst Mixmash Deep focuses on deep house and future house tracks, Ones To Watch is more trap, Jersey House and Dirty Dutch oriented.

+2025 acquisition

+In September 2025, Armada Music's investment arm, BEAT Music Fund, acquired the entire master rights catalog of Mixmash Records.
+The deal included major hits such as "Show Me Love" (with Steve Angello featuring Robin S) and "Turbulence" (with Steve Aoki featuring Lil Jon).
+Managing Director Olga Heijns stated that the partnership would ensure the long-term monetization and respect of the label's catalog.